starlove54/ShortestPathVizualizer/Readme.md

 # Shortest Path Visualizer

-This is a shortest path visualizer project.
+This is a shortest path visualizer project which uses a* algorithm to search for the shortest path between two points.

 ## Demo